 Subscribe to Morgantown magazine now to receive our popular “Neighborhoods” issue coming out next.
 Call 304.413.0104 to get your copy of the BOM issue.
 Available for purchase online soon.

 Morgantown magazine started Best of Morgantown in 2011 to let our readers recognize and celebrate the excellent dining, shopping, and services that make Morgantown a great place to live.
 We awarded the winners for the first time in 2012, and the competition has since grown to 101 categories.

 When does BOM happen?

 Determining the best of the best in a way that’s thorough, fair, and fun is a six-month process.

 It starts in August, when Morgantown magazine staff create the upcoming BOM ballot.
 We learn from experience, so each year’s ballot is slightly different as we make categories more clear, drop categories that had too few contenders, and add categories suggested in the previous year.

-The nomination-round survey goes live online as the October / November print issue hits newsstands—October 12, 2018, for BOM19—and stays online for about three weeks.
+The nomination-round survey goes live online as the October / November print issue hits newsstands and stays online for about three weeks.
 We tally the votes to determine the finalists in each category—usually three, but from two to six depending on the number of legitimate contenders and the competitiveness in the top ranks.

-Final-round voting goes live November 19 in 2018, online only.
+Final-round voting goes live about the third week of November, online only.
 We keep this round up through mid-December.
 Per contest rules, one vote per device—no ballot box stuffing here!
 In late December and early January, we contact winners to congratulate them and, except in the case of perennial winners, to learn more so we can write profiles.
 We ask winners to keep it to themselves until the BOM issue of the magazine is published.